 Don't Forget About a Soldier's Best Friend

 Dogs are a big part of the lives of our soldiers and veterans.
-From military working dogs on the front lines to guide dogs providing safety and companionship for wounded veterans, military service dogs need love too.
+From military working dogs on the front lines to guide dogs providing safety and companionship for wounded veterans, military service dogs need love, too.
 There are many programs to help provide for these brave dogs.
-Companies like Petco and natural pet food maker Natural Balance are offering special treats to raise money for a military service dog memorial.
 Working dogs have saved thousands of American lives and continue to impact the lives of thousands of veterans who have returned home.